 - ARC Special Research Initiative, Securing Antarctica's environmental future, Noel Cressie and Andrew Zammit-Mangion, 2020 – 2027

 - ARC Industrial Transformation Research Hub (ITRH) for Transforming Energy Infrastructure Through Digital Engineering, Andrew Zammit-Mangion, Matt Moores, and David Gunawan, 2021 – 2025

-The aim of this page is to provide a brief and somewhat informal description of our current research in environmental informatics.
-All research topics below are linked to pages with more details and references.
+In the pages below, we provide a brief and somewhat informal description of our current research in environmental informatics.
+All research topics are linked to pages with more details and references.

 Remote sensing of geophysical variables almost always involves indirect measurements of energies in relevant bands of the electro-magnetic spectrum, taken by an instrument on board a satellite or some other flight vehicle.
 For any one measurement at a given location and time, inference on states of the atmosphere is carried out in the presence of uncertainty.
 Learn more...